SAB113/CryoParticleSegment/simulation/README.md

 ### Tutorials

-Referring to [micrograph_source.ipynb](micrograph_source.ipynb) for the details about synthetic dataset generation.
+Referring to [micrograph_simulation.ipynb](micrograph_simulation.ipynb) for the details about synthetic dataset generation.

 ### Other useful utiliies
 #### Generate Simulated Micrograph without Noise